justice-1297-dev/GPU_Image_Editor/README.md

 ## Overview

 Your task in this assignment is to change the c program in [main.cpp](https://github.umn.edu/CSCI-3081-01-F25/private-hw01/blob/main/main.cpp) into a c++ program that uses classes.
 You will read through the comments looking for opportunities to create objects.
-You are to define the abstract data types using C++ classes.
 Our image editor should have at least the following classes:

 * Application
 * Window